 Firstly, using some external microphones and accelerometers, the Powerbeats Pro uses beam-forming to ensure that it's always picking up your voice during phone calls or video calls, and cancels external noise.

 Secondly, the H1 chip is a great battery optimiser, enabling Beats to claim up to nine hours of music playback outside the charging case.
-That is - quite frankly - ridiculous for a pair of wire-free earphones.
+That was ridiculous for a pair of wire-free earphones at the time of launch, but has since been seen in a few other in-ears, like the MW07 Pro and Melomania 1, for instance.
 Combined with the battery in the case, that's up to 24 hours of music away from the Lightning cable between charges.

 To help keep battery use to a minimum, there are sensors to detect when the earphones are removed from the ears.
 On the underside of each earbud there are optical sensors, which can detect when they're covered by your ears.
 Meanwhile accelerometers detect when you move the buds, to pause the music.
 If they're held in the hand, away from the ears and charging case, they switch to low power mode to conserve even more battery.